SamL98/GhidraStackStrings/README.md

 Most of this code was hacked together at the wee hours of the night.
 Therefore, let's just say it's not production quality.
 There's also some hacks in the code that were specific to the binary I was looking at while developing this.
 I don't think it's gonna hurt on other binaries (y'never know) but it's unnecessary nonetheless.

+Yoour binary also needs `strcpy` for the script to work.

 ## Usage

 Copy all the scripts to `~/ghidra_scripts` or add this directory to the Ghidra script search paths.
 Then run `deoptimizer.py`.